 Luggage on Italian trains

-There is plenty of room for luggage on Italian trains.
+There is plenty of room for luggage on Italian trains, although the exact layout depends on the train type and carriage class.

 On regional trains, you just keep the bags next to you.